olialb/mqttDisplayClient/readme.md

 Optional to control the mouse and send keyboard commands:
 * [pyautogui](https://pyautogui.readthedocs.io/en/latest/) Needs also [Pillow](https://github.com/python-pillow/Pillow)

-This libraries are installed with the `setup.sh` shell script, which is part of this project.
+All this libraries are installed with the `setup.sh` shell script, which is part of this project.
 See next section [Installation](#installation)

 All the other used python libraries are standard in latest Raspbery PI OS and should be available without installation.